This post was originally published on May 9, 2018 and updated on August 28, 2019.

 |Results||For public purpose and released to the public||Delivered to federal agency|

-The above table is based on the following, more detailed, comparisons: (1) the Department of Energy’s Office of Science Grants/Contracts Differences page and (2) the National Oceanic and Atmospheric Administration’s Connecting the Channels: Partnership in Grants Management presentation.
+The above table is based, in part, on the National Oceanic and Atmospheric Administration’s Connecting the Channels: Partnership in Grants Management presentation.

 Example of a Contract: Say the Department of Health and Human Services (HHS) was tasked to manage an e-government initiative that enabled all federal agencies to post grant opportunities on one website.
 That way, members of the public could find and apply for federal grants in one place rather than tracking them down across different agency sites.